 Considered to be one of the most ancient existing temples of the Gowda Saraswat Brahmins.
 The temple here is dedicated to Srimad Anantheshwara, which is Shri Shiva accompanied by Shesha or Anantha.
 The image of Lord Shiva is believed to be Swayambhoo or Self Emergent.
 There are also images of Lord Narasimha and Subramanya in the temple.

 The annual chariot festival, which happens in the month of November or December is one of the major festivals here.
 It is popularly known by the name of Manjeshwar Shasti.
-On this day, an elegantly decorated six wheeled chariot named Brahma Ratha, is pulled along the street by thousands of devotees.
+On this day, an elegantly decorated six-wheeled chariot named Brahma Ratha is pulled along the street by thousands of devotees.
 This temple is located at a distance of almost 40 kilometers from the town of Bekal.
 It is about 1.5 kilometers from the Manjeshwar Railway Station.

-Equally significant is the 9th century Ananthapuram Lake Temple , said to be the original abode of Ananthapadmanabha, the presiding deity of Kerala's most famous place of worship, Sree Padmanabhaswamy Temple.
+Equally significant is the 9th century Ananthapuram Lake Temple, said to be the original abode of Ananthapadmanabha, the presiding deity of Kerala's most famous place of worship, Sree Padmanabhaswamy Temple.
 This temple is the only lake temple in Kerala.
 It is believed that Lord Ananthapadmanabha went all the way to the capital city of Thiruvananthapuram through a cave present in the right corner of the lake.
-In fact this lake is guarded by a vegetarian crocodile named Babia.
-Once a British soldier had shot the crocodile dead and after a few days the soldier had died of a snake bite.
-Then later on another crocodile had appeared in the lake.
+In fact, this lake is guarded by a vegetarian crocodile named Babia.
+Once a British soldier had shot the crocodile dead and after a few days, the soldier had died of a snake bite.
+Then, later on, another crocodile had appeared in the lake.
 There is always only one crocodile in this lake that the devotees pay great respect to.
 Situated 30 km from Bekal.

 There are two old Jain Bastis at Bengara Manjeswar on the southern bank of the Manjeswar River.
-Jainism was the first missionary religion to reach the present Kerala in BC fourth century itself.
+Jainism was the first missionary religion to reach present Kerala in BC fourth century itself.
 The Pattanam excavations prove this historical fact beyond doubt now.
 Indian roulette ware with the inscription "Amana" meaning Sramana or Jain/Buddhist recently recovered from Pattanam near Muziris or Kodungallur testify the presence of Jain monks even in central Kerala itself around BC fourth century.

-The relics of an ancient stone temple near the river mouth of Manjeswar close to the Arabina sea is also a clear evidence of the Jain antiquity of the place.
+The relics of an ancient stone temple near the river mouth of Manjeswar close to the Arabian sea is also a clear evidence of the Jain antiquity of the place.
 Manjeswaram still has two Jain temples or Jaina Basatis on the southern shore of river Manjeswar still called Bengara after the Jain kingdom.
 There are also a few surviving Jain families here near Hosangadi to the west of NH 17 around the Parswanatha Basati.

 About 11 km from Kumbla on the Kumbla -Badiadka road is the Mother Dolorus Church of Bela.
-The hundred year old Roman Catholic church is built in the Gothic style.
+The hundred-year-old Roman Catholic church is built in the Gothic style.
 The Our Lady of Sorrows Church constructed in 1890, is the oldest in the district.
 This church is 15 kilometers north of Kasargod.
 The church is under the management of the Mangalore Diocese.

 This church was originally a small thatched church at Kudrepady built by the migrated Konkani Catholics.
 This was later on moved from there to this current location.
 The renovation of the church was done in the year 2001.
 In the month of December, the church celebrates its annual perunal(festival).

 Among one of the various places of worship at Kasaragod is the Malik Dinar Juma Masjid – believed to have been built by Malik Ibn Dinar – at Thalankara.
-Kasaragod has the distinction of being the centre of Islam on the Western Coast.
+Kasaragod has the distinction of being the center of Islam on the Western Coast.
 This mosque has the grave of Malik Deenar, who is one of the Taabayeens.
 They are those people who had seen the companions of the Islamic prophet Muhammad.